Buildings and architecture of Brighton and Hove: Listed buildings

-Buildings listed at Grade I include the Royal Pavilion, Stanmer House, several churches, the wrecked West Pier, the main building at the University of Sussex and the principal parts of the Kemp Town and Brunswick estates.
-Several other 19th-century residential developments have Grade II* status: among them are Royal, Park and Adelaide Crescents, Regency Square and Oriental Place.
-Many more churches also have this grading.
+Buildings listed at Grade I include the Royal Pavilion, Stanmer House, several churches, the wrecked West Pier, Falmer House, and the principal parts of the Kemp Town and Brunswick estates.
+Falmer House, part of the University of Sussex campus, is a rare example of a 20th-century Grade I listing.
+Several other 19th-century residential developments have Grade II* status: among them are Royal, Park and Adelaide Crescents, Regency Square and Oriental Place; many more churches also have this grading.
 Grade II-listed buildings and structures are varied: items of street furniture (such as parish boundary markers and lamp-posts) have been listed, as have dovecots, gazebos and chimneys; hundreds of houses and cottages, either individually or as part of terraces, are included; and churches, schools and other public buildings (such as Brighton Town Hall, Portslade railway station and many pubs) have also been given Grade II status.

-Listed buildings have occasionally been lost to fire or demolition, and are not always delisted (officially removed from the schedule of listed buildings).
+Listed buildings have occasionally been lost to fire or demolition, and are not always delisted.
 The West Pier retains Grade I listed status despite its ruined, inaccessible condition; and permission to demolish a Grade II-listed house at 128 King's Road near Regency Square was granted in 2002 after it was damaged by fire.
 Holy Trinity Church in Hove, declared redundant in 2010, has been threatened with demolition since 2008.
 Elsewhere, in July 2010 the council announced they would move a Grade II-listed shelter on the seafront by 3 ft to reduce the danger to cyclists on an adjacent cycle lane.

 Since around 1990, the various councils (and later subsequently the city council) have surveyed the structural condition of all listed buildings and have provided funding "to encourage the preservation of the city's historic building stock", covering repairs to listed and other historic buildings, replacement of missing or damaged architectural or decorative features, and assistance to return at-risk buildings to suitable use.
 As early as 2003, though, the city council reported that a change in the way grants were structured meant that financial help for specific buildings may decline in favour of spending money on enhancements to wider areas.